MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/2 Scamander Point.md

 - Fighting Box Wheel
 - Raider Band x2

-I didn't give NPCs guys full names, just sketches.
+I didn't give these NPCs full names, just sketches.
 To be filled in if needed.

 #### Ambushers
 - Hylia - Mauler Hussar